-LEDs have taken over almost all applications where light is needed.
-These little lights are truly amazing.
-They are solid state, rugged, last almost forever, use very little power and waste almost no energy as heat.
+LEDs have taken over almost all applications where electric lights are needed.
+These little solid state lights are truly amazing.
+They are rugged, last almost forever, use very little power and waste almost no energy as heat.
 From watches to computer screens to billboards, and almost everything in between, virtually every display uses LEDs in one way or another.
-Either by creating the light source behind an LCD panel or grouped together as the pixels themselves, LEDs are the driving force in almost all displays made today.
-The LCD panels on most home and desktop screens are in front of a white light source, usually LEDs and the panels filter away the colors that should not be shown for each pixel leaving only the desired colors of light to pass through the LCD glass panel for each pixel in the display.
+Either using them to create a light source behind an LCD panel or using them grouped together as the pixels themselves, LEDs are the driving force in almost all electronic displays made today.
+The LCD screens on most screens have white LEDs as the light source behind them and the LCD panels filter away the colors of light that should not be shown for each pixel, leaving only the desired color of light to pass through the LCD glass panel at that pixel in the display.
 This is how the images are shown on LCD screens, basically, starting with a white light (all colors) and only allowing the right colors to come through the LCD panel for each pixel.

 With Direct View LED displays, each pixel has at least 3 LEDs; one each of red, green and blue.
-Using computer circuitry, the amount of light each of the LEDs emits can be varied from 256 to over 4000 going from 0 to 100% brightness.
+Using computer circuitry, the amount of light each of the LEDs emits can be varied from 256 shades to over 4000 going from 0 to 100% brightness.
 Just like drops of paint into a paint bucket, each change in the composition of the light from the LEDs creates a different color of the rainbow.
 This additive method gives the viewer a much better image with the colors looking perfectly natural to the human eye.
 Using the 3 basic colors, more colors can be seen than on any other technology that is currently available.
-And, since the LEDs do not shine any light when they are turned off, the blacks are nearly perfect so the contrast with this technology is amazing!!
+And, since the LEDs do not emit any light when they are turned off, the blacks are nearly perfect so the contrast with this technology is amazing!!
 With the extreme brightness of the LED chips available, displays can now be used outdoors as well as indoors opening brand new applications to use display technology.

 Give me a call today with your bright ideas at 727 480-0452 or send me an email at LEDchip@yahoo.com